-St Albans is an interesting city.
+St Albans is an interesting town.
 Not only was the hot cross bun invented in the town by a monk in 1361, the Alban City Primary School also holds the record for the largest number of people (490) simultaneously hopping on one leg.
-However, when visiting the city you might not be sure what to do with your day (after eating your hot cross bun, of course).
-So, we thought we’d help with a list of St Albans things to do.
+However, when visiting the town you might not be sure what to do with your day (after eating your hot cross bun, of course).
+So, we thought we’d help with a list of St. Albans things to do.

 Why don’t you try one of these five activities this weekend?

 St Albans things to do cathedral As one of the town’s main attractions, the St Albans Cathedral makes for an interesting visit.
 You can see the Shrine of St Alban that has been in existence for over 1700 years and marvel at the cathedral’s extensive series of medieval wall paintings ranging from the late 12th century to the 16th century